Beyond the Dream:

 Appraise the challenges faced by members of the underclass, particularly in Chicago

 Identify the elements of institutional racism

-Classroom: The university expects all students to wear masks during class, regardless of vaccination status.
+Classroom: The university expects all students to wear masks during class and to get vaccinated or get tested for Covid weekly.
 Complaints about unmasked students may be brought to the attention of the Office of the Dean of Students (do not bring them to Dr. Golland).
-As per the GSU-UPI MOU dated 7/16/21 (Section III, paragraph 4), Dr. Golland will be unmasked and practicing social distancing during class.

 Office Hours: Dr. Golland remains unmasked in his private office.
 Students are welcome to meet with Dr. Golland during his office hours virtually; email for a Zoom link.
 (Students who elect to meet with Dr. Golland asume all Covid-related risks.)